danilluzin/TextureExtractorV2/README.md

 Configuration of the tool is handled using .INI files.

-You can generate example .INI file using the following command:
+You can generate an example .INI file using the following command:
 ```
 ./tex_extractor -genIni
 ```
-The complete explanation of .INI file can be found in the user manual.
+The complete explanation of the .INI file can be found in the user manual.

-A tool can then be used as following:
+The tool can then be used as follows:
 ```
 ./tex_extractor path/to/config.ini
 ```